Malthesl/q.js/README.md

 - html -> innerHTML
 - css -> style

-You can also use *blueprint*.children (or .c alias): [HTMLElement, ...] to append children to the element after creation.
+You can also use *blueprint*.children (or .c alias), which is an array containing HTMLElements to append as children to the element after it's creation.

 ### HTMLElement.q(*string* selector, *optional: object* blueprint)